chardmd/spring-oauth2-dbtoken/README.md

 # spring-oauth2-dbtoken
 Spring OAuth2 application that generates and revoke tokens in the database.
-It allows you to protect your Rest-API by token based authentication.
+This module protects your REST APIs by implementing token-based authentication.

 <b>Request a token:</b>